nicatspark/selfpromo2023/src/pages/blog/understanding-maps-in-javascript.md

 layout: '../../layouts/BlogPost.astro'
 title: 'Understanding maps in javascript'
 description: 'Map is a collection of key and value pairs, similar to Object.
 When and how should we use it?'
-pubDate: 'Mar 27 2023'
+pubDate: 'Apr 12 2023'
-heroImage: '/assets/blog/typefaces.webp'
+#heroImage: '/assets/blog/typefaces.webp'
-draft: true
+draft: false
 ---

 #### What is Map